We will call you back at +44 876 765 48 within 2 hours up till 7pm or next morning from 9:30am

 Understanding QROPS & SIPP: Finding the right pensions scheme for you.

 Rising interest rates mean higher gilt rates which, in turn, means lower pension transfer values (CETV’s).

-If you hold a UK pension and are now living overseas, transferring your UK pension to a more tax efficient vehicle such as a SIPP or ROPS is one option that you must consider.
+If you hold a UK pension and are now living in Europe, transferring your UK pension to a more tax efficient vehicle such as a SIPP or ROPS is one option that you must consider.

 This followed the original pension changes announced in 2006 which only applied to those moving away from the UK to live and/or work abroad.